Mee1296/miniSQL/README.md

 - **Purpose:**: Simple database engine for storing tables and rows with a minimal SQL-like interface and on-disk serialization.

 **Build & Run**
-- **Important:** Make sure you have CMake installed. if not, visit https://cmake.org/download/
+- **Important:** Make sure you have CMake installed. if not, please visit https://cmake.org/download/
 - **Build:** Create a build directory and run CMake then build with your generator.
 Example (Windows PowerShell):

 ```powershell